Editorial novelty

 No hay anuncios

 — Sparrows are the small birds we don't pay attention to.
-In reality, the book goes against that.
-We haven't paid enough attention to these women either, but they all have very interesting stories that can tell us about the world.
-The book is a call for conversation between people of different generations and, at the same time, a reading for men, so they look at their neighbor, the shop assistant.
-We are all much more intertwined than we imagine, like in this flock of sparrows on the cover.
+In reality, the book goes against this.
+We haven't paid enough attention to these women either, but they all have very interesting stories that can explain to us what the world is like.
+The book is a call for a conversation between people of different generations and, at the same time, a reading for men, so they look at the neighbor, the shop assistant.
+We are all much more intertwined than we imagine, like in this group of sparrows on the cover.

-— It is the gaze of a childhood that many of us share, of children who were not with their parents all the time.
+— It is the gaze of a childhood that many of us share, of creatures who were not with their parents at all hours.
 Now they are asked: "Do you want to go to the park or do you want to stay home?"
 Before, you would go with your father to the market and there were no questions.
 It was what was expected.
-If there was an adults' lunch and you were the only girl, you would eat the three hours of adults' lunch and stay quiet.
+If there was an adult meal and you were the only girl, you would eat the three hours of adult meal and stay quiet.
 It is the childhood of children who get very bored, who are in the adult world and who have a lot of time to listen.
 I don't know if it's good or bad, but if we compare it to now, that is a much less spoiled childhood.

 Cargando